 The logistical requirements to know before applying:

-IYVON EDEBIRI (co-founder, host) is a writer, producer and arts administrator.
+IYVON EDEBIRI (artistic director and host) is a storyteller, producer and arts administrator.
 Born in Nigeria, Iyvon grew up in Brooklyn and went on to attend LaGuardia High School for the Arts, where she studied classical vocal music.
-She graduated from Brandeis University in 2013, where she earned a degree in International & Global Studies and Italian Studies.
-Shortly after receiving her degree, Iyvon was awarded a Fulbright Graduate Scholarship to conduct research in Italy, where she was able to combine her academic background and interests.
-During her time in Italy she conducted ethnographic research with Italian natives and African immigrants to Italy and later assistant directed and dramaturged two American musicals in the city of Bologna, including the Italian National Premiere of Ragtime and Sweeney Todd: Il Barbiere di Fleet Street.
-During her free time, Iyvon is writing for the upcoming Youtube webseries African, American, a comedic mockumentary that explores the relationship between two African cousins and their misadventures as they explore their identity in New York City.
-Currently, Iyvon is a master's degree candidate in the Arts Administration program at Baruch College of the City of New York (CUNY) and was formerly the Producing Coordinator of the Sundance Institute Theatre Program.
+She graduated from Brandeis University in 2013, where she earned a degree in International & Global Studies and Italian Studies with minors in Anthropology and Theatre Arts.
+Shortly after receiving her B.A., Iyvon was awarded a Fulbright Graduate Scholarship to conduct research in Italy, where she conducted ethnographic research with Italian natives and African immigrants to Italy and later assistant directed and dramaturged two American musicals in the city of Bologna, including the Italian National Premiere of Ragtime and Sweeney Todd: Il Barbiere di Fleet Street.
+Iyvon has worked at Primary Stages, Sundance Institute Theatre Program and The Public Theater and was recently awarded a Future of Audio Fellowship from The DO School in Berlin, Germany.
+When Iyvon is not busy producing, line-producing and company managing theater projects in the field of new play development and off-Broadway productions, you can find her consuming a ridiculous amount of television and wine.
+Don't worry though - Iyvon made sure that she got her MA in Arts Administration from Baruch College of the City of New York (CUNY) too.

 KATY DONNELLY (producing director)